lando/lando/docs/config/drupal8.md

     vhosts: SEE BELOW
 ```

-Note that if the above config options are not enough all Lando recipes can be further [extended and overriden](./../config/recipes.md#extending-and-overriding-recipes).
+Note that if the above config options are not enough, all Lando recipes can be further [extended and overriden](./../config/recipes.md#extending-and-overriding-recipes).

 ### Choosing a php version